Improved Prediction of Settling Behaviour of Solid Particles through Machine Learning Analysis of Experimental Retention Time Data: Discussion

 We also learn that because there is a strong correlation between the Reynolds and Froude numbers (see the new map in Fig.~\ref{fig:new_fr_re}), the final correlation does not include the Reynolds number explicitly.
 The most dominant effect in this problem is stratification, and it determines the retention and the delay times.
 Therefore, the most dominant dimensionless parameter here is the Froude-like parameter.
 Furthermore, the newly selected Froude number differs from the one typically suggested in the literature.
 It relates linearly to the interfacial layer thickness, $h$, and only as a square root of the particle diameter $a^{-0.5}$.
 In other words, we can infer that the dimensionless frequency, $\hat{N}$ should be defined with the particle diameter, while Froude number as $\hat{Fr} = V/\hat{h}\,\hat{N}$.
 The better choice of this form for the Froude number is also supported by the better collapse of data than the rest of the $\pi_i$ parameters.
 We also compared it to two Froude number forms and see that it is significantly stronger related to the delay time, i.e. ($\hat{\tau}=f(\hat{Fr})$ leads to $R^2=0.19$, while both $Fr_1$ and $Fr_2$ lead to an order of magnitude weaker correlation with $R^2=0.01$.

 Undoubtedly, our experiment has limitations.
 Although it enabled the sampling of thousands of trajectories, it also led to increased uncertainty and lesser control over particle diameter, density, and less precise release timing.
 The main disadvantage is the lack of index refraction matching and the corresponding lack of detailed trajectories inside the interfacial layer.
-If such an experiment can be performed, it would be possible to implement \scimed with respect to particle trajectories and compare the point-wise position and velocity of each particle versus the predicted equation of motion.
-We expect this approach to significantly improve our ability to predict the correct form of the stratification force and formulate a model in a more general form of detailed physical mechanisms.
+If such an experiment can be performed, it would be possible to implement \scimed for particle trajectories and compare the point-wise position and velocity of each particle versus the predicted equation of motion.
+We expect this approach to significantly improve our ability to predict the correct form of the stratification force and formulate a model in a more general form of detailed physical mechanisms. \review{Additionally, we appreciate the idea of an anonymous reviewer to try to construct additional dimensionless features using a new length scale that instead of} \(h\) will be of the type of $l_\rho = 2 ( \partial \rho / \partial z )( \partial^2 \rho / \partial z^2)$. \review{We encourage the readers to use SciMED’s open-source code and the openly shared data to verify whether this analysis leads to a better prediction of the retention time scale.}